sinhui99/FinalYearProject-sinhui/README.md

 If you have downloaded any pickle from GitHub or Drive, kindly put them in a folder named 'pickle' before running the program.

 1. Download the youtube-dl package.
 For Windows user, please go to folder ForWindowsUser.
-For Mac user, please go to folder ForMacUser.
+For Ubuntu user, please go to folder ForUbuntuUser.

-2. The package includes the videos download script, named download.bat (Windows) or download.sh (Mac).
+2. The package includes the videos download script, named download.bat (Windows) or download.sh (Ubuntu).

 3. For Windows user, kindly download the videos to local by clicking the download.bat.
-For Mac user, kindly open up a terminal and type the following:
+For Ubuntu user, kindly open up a terminal and type the following:

 		bash download.sh
 	If the permission is denied, then do the following: